 I didn’t actually watch the program since I was at work.
 Even if I had happened to be home that day I still wouldn’t have watched it.
 What’s the point?
 Would I have learned anything that I didn’t already know?
 We all know the media spin that was put on this story.
 John is a cad who cheated on his cancer-stricken wife.
 Hunter is a slut who took advantage and along with John could have almost cost the Democrats the presidential election.
 Then there’s poor, sick, salt-of-the-earth Elizabeth Edwards (John’s wife) who has been embarrassed by her husband’s wayward penis.

 I wish I could say that I felt sorry for Elizabeth when this whole sordid news came about, but I didn’t then and I don’t now.
 Call me cynical, but I just never bought the ‘Poor Elizabeth’ story.
 Yes, she has cancer.
 Yes, she had a child die in a car accident, but that does not mean that she is a saint.
-Let’s be honest, some of the empathy directed towards her is because she is a fat, frumpy and all-around not a very physically attractive person.
-Heck, her husband might as well have been a Greek god in the looks department when compared to her.
+Let’s be honest, some of the empathy directed towards her is because she is viewed as being a fat, frumpy and all-around not a very physically attractive person.
+Heck, her husband is seen as a Greek god in the looks department when compared to her.

 Elizabeth knew what people thought of her and played this hand of cards to its fullest, whether it was lying to the public, the Edwards’ campaign workers or the democratic party.
 John was not the only narcissistic person in this relationship, she held her own as well.
 She wanted to be in the White House just as badly as John did – make no mistake about that.
 She was completely complicit in trying to keep John’s tryst with Hunter under wraps as long as possible.
 When the shit hit the fan she was pissed and let everyone know it in a very passive-aggressive manner.
 If she really cared about her family she would not have written a book or showed up on every talk show talking about her feelings about John’s philandering while never referring to Rielle or her husband’s lovechild by name.
 Sometimes she referred to John and Rielle’s daughter as “it.”
 What made the situation worse and downright mean was that during Elizabeth’s interviews John would be sitting next to her quietly, looking absolutely pathetic while his balls were being cut-off on national television.
 I actually felt sorry for him even though he could have caused the republicans to get back in the White House if Edwards had been the democrat’s presidential nominee when the Hunter-Edwards scandal hit the news world.
 I’m not saying that John Edwards’ downfall isn’t deserved because this incident shows that he is reckless and his decision-making skills are extremely faulty.
 Yet, Elizabeth’s behavior is not without fault.